Nonprofit Resource Center

 Free Resources for Nonprofits and Individuals Seeking Grants

 Richmond Community Foundation (RCF) is a Foundation Center Funding Information Network Partner.
-Visitors to the Foundation Center's Funding Information Network locations, including RCF, gain access to the Center's wealth of information on grants and grantmakers in the U.S. and around the world, plus one-on-one assistance and training on how to use this information—all at no charge.
-This rapidly growing network of partners—located in libraries, community foundations, and nonprofit resource centers throughout the nation and in other places around the globe—gives grantseekers the dedicated support they want to find the grants they need.
+Visitors to the Foundation Center’s Funding Information Network locations, including RCF, gain access to the Center’s wealth of information on grants and grantmakers and around the world, as well as one-on-one assistance and training on how to use this information—all at no charge.
+This rapidly growing network of partners gives grantseekers the dedicated support they need.

 What Will I Find at Richmond Community Foundation and Other Funding Information Network Locations?

 - Foundation Directory Online Professional, the most comprehensive database of all U.S. grantmakers and millions of their grants